kunpengliao1/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/optimus-workflow.md

 ## Commonalities Among Sequencing Assays

 The introduction of droplet-based technologies such as inDrop ([Klein, et al., 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4441768/)) and Drop-seq ([Macosko, et al., 2015](https://www.sciencedirect.com/science/article/pii/S0092867415005498)) moved the throughput of a single-cell RNA sequencing experiment from hundreds to thousands of cells.
 Technology developed by [10x Genomics](https://www.10xgenomics.com) further increased throughput to hundreds of thousands of cells and has opened up the possibility of creating datasets for millions of cells.
-Common among many of the single cell transcriptomics high-throughput technologies is the use of:
+Common among many of the single-cell transcriptomics high-throughput technologies is the use of:

 * microfluidics, which captures individual cells in oil droplets containing barcoded beads and enzymes
 * short read 3’ single-strand DNA sequencing